learn-co-curriculum/dsc-html-introduction/README.md

 </ul>
 ____

-We can also make a numbered, or ordered list, using an `ol` tag.
+You can also make a numbered, or ordered list, using an `ol` tag.

 ```html
 <h5>Top 5 Pizza Places in NYC</h5>